Nexus Academy | Personalized Drug & Alcohol Rehab

 • If their symptoms are severe or impacting daily life, encourage them to seek professional help.

 Your child’s well-being is of utmost importance as a parent, and seeking the best care for them can be challenging but vital to their mental health.
-PTSD is a complicated condition, but that does not mean your child is eternally doomed if they have the condition.
-They can recover from the traumatic event and continue their normal lives with the right treatment and care.
+PTSD is a complicated condition, but there are treatment options.

 Frequently Asked Questions